axiom-crypto/worldcoin-aggregation/circuit/README.md

 where the feature `v1` or `v2` should be specified based on whether V1 or V2 circuits should be used.

 The resulting proving keys, verification keys, and on-chain verification contract will be written to `${CIRCUIT_DATA_DIR}`, together with a `${CIDS_NAME}.cids` JSON file which encodes the aggregation tree as a list of the circuit IDs at each depth of the tree.
 The `.cids` file extension is an acronym standing for Circuit IDs -- the file type is JSON, and the extension is used to emphasize this is a special file containing the circuit IDs of an aggregation tree.
 The `${CIDS_NAME}` can be any string.
 It is meant to be an operator specified identifier to distinguish between different aggregation trees (e.g., which have different tree structures or circuit configurations).
 All nodes at the same depth in the aggregation tree use the same circuit, so they all have the same circuit ID.
-The `*.cids` file is context-dependent: it only works for the WorldID verification circuits in this repository.
+The `*.cids` file is context-dependent: it only works for the World ID verification circuits in this repository.
 The file is not meant to be interoperable with other generic Halo2 circuits.

 ## Prover Backend Architecture